Clinicians with Child & Adolescent Specialties

 Megan Schuster (SWT) a clinical intern at anchor who is working towards her master’s degree in social work at Cleveland State University.
 She has a background of working with children and families who have experienced abuse and advocate for their voices to be heard.
 In other roles, she has served as a victim’s advocate by offering emotional support throughout the criminal investigation and court hearings.
 Her overall goal is to create a safe environment for her clients to feel comfortable and supported.

-ALLISON HERCEG
+ALLISON PARKS

 MARY HASSEBROCK